Humbly Homemade

 Knafeh is one of my favorite Middle Eastern desserts.
 And since both my father-in-law and I cannot digest dairy easily, I decided to make vegan knafeh!

-And for more Middle Eastern inspired desserts, try my vegan baklava, sweet date cake, fancy baklava cheesecake, date-filled cookies called mamool, and semolina yogurt cake called basbousa.
+And for more Middle Eastern inspired desserts, try my vegan baklava, moist sweet date cake, fancy baklava cheesecake, date-filled cookies called mamool, and semolina yogurt cake called basbousa.

 Ingredients